connordoman/hist115-pres-3/README.md

 5. Can we get a sense of the political and social impact of the Depression on the United States?
 Did some political parties gain/lose?

+    - The New Deal was a major win for FDR's favorability, contributing, along with WWII, to his 3 reelections.

+    - The New Deal created policies that last to this day, with Social Security being the most significant.

+    - The Democrats won easily in 1932, 34, and 36.
+Democrats consistently delivered on their promises.
+Gov't agencies were bolstered which helped people navigate the new social programs.

 6. Can you get a sense of the impact on popular culture?
 Music, movies, literature, painting?
 Not a typical measure of economic history but it's important.
 (Hobsbawm 👍🏻)

+    - Women famously made clothes out of flour and potato sacs, a now iconic great depression aesthetic.

+    - Movies were still a popular passtime throughout the week.

+    - _Frankenstein_, _It Happened One Night_, and _Gone With The Wind_&mdash;the highest grossing film of all time&mdash;all premeried during the Great Depression.

+    - If you already owned a radio, listening was free.

+    - FDR used fireside chat radio conversations to connect with the public about what was going on.

 7. When did the United States recover from the Great Depression?
 This could be tricky to answer.

+    - Recovery certainly started in 1940 when the economy mobilized for war production.
+Total war brought unemployment down below 10%.
+Businessmen ignored national debt and new taxes, allowing for greater output